-Fan hit by foul ball at Dodger Stadium, taken to hospital
+Fan struck in head by foul ball at Dodger Stadium, rushed to hospital

-A woman was hospitalized Sunday after she was struck by a foul ball off the bat of Los Angeles Dodgers outfielder Cody Bellinger at Dodger Stadium.
+A woman was hospitalized Sunday after she was struck in the head by a foul ball off the bat of Los Angeles Dodgers outfielder Cody Bellinger at Dodger Stadium.

 The unidentified woman was sitting four rows from the field down the first base line Sunday, just beyond protective netting that extends to the end of the visiting dugout.
 She was hit by a sharp line drive by Bellinger during the first inning of the Dodgers game against the Colorado Rockies.